rmuratov/muratov.space/content/blog/how-i-use-ledger-to-manage-personal-finance/index.md

 }
 ```

 This file is VS Code workspace.
 And when I click it VS Code opens my `Bookkeeping` directory with all the related ledger files and I can now edit them.
+And [ledger extension](https://github.com/mariosangiorgio/vscode-ledger) gives you syntax highlight.

 I use MacBook and store my `Bookkeeping` directory in `/Users/user/Library/Mobile Documents/com~apple~CloudDocs/`.
 That way it syncs via iCloud and I can edit my journal on my iPhone (`.ledger.txt` extension is exactly for this, either way, iPhone can not open files).
 Though I [do not do it](/blog/i-tried-being-productive-with-smartphones-but-i-love-computers-more) often.